Founders Park: Overview

 The main stadium entrance to Founders Park is located at the northeast corner of the grounds directly behind the center-field wall.
-Following the 2010 national championship, USC had a mural applied to the backside of its center-field wall (to be viewed as visitors and fans enter onto stadium grounds), celebrating the 2010 CWS Title.
-In addition, a showcase was built at the base of the wall for the display of the 2010 CWS National Championship Trophy.
-The mural and trophy case have since been updated to honor both the 2010 and 2011 CWS Championship Teams.
+Following the 2010 national championship, USC had a mural applied to the backside of its center-field wall (to be viewed as visitors and fans enter onto stadium grounds), celebrating the 2010 title.
+In addition, a showcase was built at the base of the wall for the display of the national championship trophy.
+The mural and trophy case have since been updated to honor both the 2010 and 2011 championship teams.

 In 2013, the website Stadium Journey ranked Carolina Stadium as the second best Division I baseball venue, and received an average rating 4.6 of 5 stars in 7 categories.

-In 2014, the website Stadium Journey ranked Carolina Stadium as the best Division I baseball venue, and received an average rating 4.7 of 5 stars in 7 categories.
+In 2014, the website ranked it first, with an average rating 4.7 of 5 stars in 7 categories.

-In 2015, the facility name was officially changed from Carolina Stadium to Founders Park, becoming only the third college baseball stadium in the United States to earn a corporate sponsorship.
+In 2015, the ballpark's name was officially changed from Carolina Stadium to Founders Park, becoming only the third college baseball stadium in the United States with a corporate sponsorship.
+This advertising agreement was extended in 2024.

 History

-The stadium was opened on February 21, 2009, with a 13–0 South Carolina victory over Duquesne with 8,153 fans in attendance, a record crowd for a Gamecock home game.
-The ceremonial first pitches were thrown by USC President Dr. Harris Pastides and former Gamecock baseball coaches Bobby Richardson and June Raines.
-Darius Rucker, former lead singer for Hootie and the Blowfish and USC alumnus, sang the National Anthem.
+The stadium opened on February 21, 2009, with a 13–0 South Carolina victory over Duquesne with 8,153 fans in attendance, setting a Gamecock home game attendance record.
+USC President Harris Pastides and former Gamecock baseball coaches Bobby Richardson and June Raines threw out ceremonial first pitches.
+Darius Rucker, who attended USC, sang the national anthem.

-On May 21, 2010, a stadium record crowd of 8,242 attended a game against Florida; the record has been equaled many times since.
-The highest attendance for a three-game weekend series (24,726) was set from April 15–17, 2011, as the Gamecocks hosted #1 Vanderbilt and won the series two games to one.
+A stadium record attendance of 8,242 was set during a game against Florida on May 21, 2010.
+This record has been matched many times since.
+The highest attendance for a three-game weekend series, 24,726, was set on April 15–17, 2011, when the Gamecocks hosted #1 Vanderbilt.